Prasanthika-Kumarasiri/Gene-Expression-Based-Subtyping-and-Prognostic-Analysis-in-Breast-Cancer/README.md

 ![fig1B](https://github.com/user-attachments/assets/a2a63a00-378f-44ca-8a55-4ab3be0fd72a)

 Figure 1.
 Cluster analysis and diagnostics.
 (A) silhouette plot for breast cancer patients’ expression data.
-(B) Principal component analysis for expression data.!
+(B) Principal component analysis for expression data.

 ## Heatmap